 The coronavirus has affected the lives of millions of people across the world, including their mental health.
-At MQ, we surveyed over 3,000 people in the UK to find out what was worrying them, and how they were coping.
+We surveyed over 3,000 people in the UK to find out what was worrying them, and how they were coping.
 We’ve got six helpful tips that you can use to look after your mental health during this time.

 A new paper published today in Lancet Psychiatry highlights an urgent need to tackle the harmful impacts of the COVID-19 pandemic on mental health.